Sajibsikder4599/assignment-5/readme.md

 ```

 here,
-if i click the button it continue to upward parent to **grandparent**.
+if i click the button it continues to upward parent till **grandparent**.